Avg: 2.8 from 20 votes

 Consider anchoring the belayer to the large tree up slope a little since the first moves are a little thin with small pro and a fall could take both on a fatal tumble.

 A single 70m can rap directly from the boulder station into the gully (just below the hard move in gully).
-I think a 60m might work if you angle back up the gully - if not you can do another rap off the Hodadical Master anchor midway up the face which have been recently updated with new rings.
+A 60m will get you to the base of the route with rope stretch.

 Alternately, go left and rap down into the Hanging Garden and hike back down the ascent gully.